-The Society has considered the financial impacts of the risks arising as a result of rising inflation, rising cost of living, the COVID-19 pandemic, Brexit and the war in Ukraine by undertaking rigorous stress-testing of the potential outcomes, the results of which demonstrate that it has sufficient capital resources to withstand a range of severe stress scenarios.
+The Society has considered the financial impacts of the risks arising as a result of rising interest rates and rising inflation by undertaking rigorous stress-testing of the potential outcomes, the results of which demonstrate that it has sufficient capital resources to withstand a range of severe stress scenarios.
 Further detail is provided on page 19.

-The Directors are therefore satisfied that the Society has adequate resources to continue in business for the foreseeable future and at least twelve months from 30 March 2022.
+The Directors are therefore satisfied that the Society has adequate resources to continue in business for the foreseeable future and at least twelve months from 29 March 2023.
 For this reason, the accounts are prepared on a going concern basis.